-This tells us that life is so good for the fabulous people on the coasts — the only group the Democratic Party really cares about –– that they can afford to devote themselves to crazy fantasies that make them feel morally superior to other people.
+The main thing this tells us that life is so good for the fabulous people on the coasts — the only group the Democratic Party truly cares about –– that they can afford to devote themselves to crazy fantasies that make them feel morally superior to other people.

 The Democratic Party used to be about protecting workers’ wages.
 Now the pitch is: I will suck up more to The New York Times editorial page.

 I am in no mood to defend Trump, but the media’s wholesale lying about Charlottesville is too much for any sane person to take.
 Everything the media say about it is the very definition of “fake news.”

 No human being, dead or alive, has condemned “white supremacists” more than Trump has.
 I can’t begin to quote all the times he has done so, or this column would be the length of a book.

 Within the first hour of the melee, the #Resist geniuses were already blaming Trump for the mere existence of white supremacists and neo-Nazis.
 It kind of looks like Trump was going to be called a Nazi no matter what he did.

 At 10 a.m. on Aug.
 12, 2017, Rosie O’Donnell tweeted a photo of Nazi flags at the rally, with the comment: “THE TRUMP EFFECT #25thAmendmentNow #stopTRUMP”

 Soon thereafter, Rob Reiner tweeted: “Let’s be clear.
 The hatred we’re seeing in Virginia lies at the feet of Donald Trump.
 Stoked during the campaign, his silence condones this.”

 Alyssa Milano tweeted at 11:59 a.m.: “Hey, you going to comment on this, @realdonaldtrump? #AltReich”